Andrea Tarozzi

 Andrea Tarozzi (born 17 October 1973) is an Italian former footballer, who played as a defender, and currently the assistant manager of Parma.

 Playing career

 After making his Serie A debut in the 1996–97 season, in July 1997 he joined Fiorentina for 6.5 billion Italian lire, while Daniele Carnasciali moved to opposite direction, for 1.75 billion lire.

 Following Fiorentina's bankruptcy, Tarozzi became a free agent.

 Coaching career

-In 2011, he passed his category 2 coaching exam, made him eligible to coach Lega Pro teams.
+In 2011, he passed his category 2 coaching exam, making him eligible to coach Lega Pro teams.